👋🏼 I'm an HCI researcher at the intersection of technology, behavior, and health.

 2024 - Ongoing

 ADAPT.
 A mHealth Physical Activity Intervention for Cardiac Rehab Patients.
-A Formative Study, and A Micro-Randomized Trial.
+A Formative, MRT, and a Factorial Study.

 NIH Grant Funded